MushroomObserver/mushroom-observer/doc/glosssary.md

 [Mushroom Observer Google Group]([mo-general@googlegroups.com](https://groups.google.com/g/mo-general)).
 You are also welcome to leave comments on the [unofficial Mushroom Observer Facebook page](https://www.facebook.com/groups/mushroomobserver).
-(But note that the facebook page is not monitored by the MO Development Team.)
+(But note that the Facebook page is not monitored by the MO Development Team.)
 </details>

 ## Guidelines